rocky-linux/documentation/docs/guides/contribute/beginners.md

     * Accept and merge your PR
     * Comment with feedback and ask for changes
-    * Deny your PR with explanation
+    * Deny your PR with an explanation

     The last response is unlikely.
 We really want to include your perspective here!
-If you have to make changes, you’ll suddenly understand why you need a local repository.
+If you have to make changes, you will suddenly understand why you need a local repository.
 The team can [talk you through](https://chat.rockylinux.org/rocky-linux/channels/documentation) what to do next.
 In good news, it’s still fixable.
 Follow the comment section of that request to see what further information is requested.

     Otherwise, your request will be accepted and merged.
 Welcome to the team, you’re officially a contributor now!
 Look for your name to show up on the all-contributors list at the bottom of the Contributor Guide in a few days.